 Deacons are biblically qualified men with proven, godly character who consistently serve the church under the authority of the Elder Body.
 It is not that these men only have special assignments, though at times they might; it is, instead, that these men have regular assignments and serve the physical areas of the church consistently as a model of faithfulness and humility.
 (See Acts 6:1-7; Philippians 1:1; 1 Timothy 3:8-13; et. al.)

-Recommendation of Prospective Deacons.
 A member may be recommended by the Elder Board, by any church member, or by himself.

 Qualifications for Deacons.
 Deacons must meet the qualifications listed in 1 Timothy 3:8-13.
 The Elder Board will evaluate a prospective Deacon and determine whether he meets the listed qualifications.
 If the Elder Board determines that he is not qualified to serve as a Deacon, he cannot be appointed.

-Appointing Deacons.
 To appoint Deacons, the Elder Board will review interested and potential candidates regularly in conjunction with the current deacons.
 Any person appointed to be a Deacon will go through the affirmation process described in Section 1.C.

-Tenure of Deacons.
 Deacons are free to serve as a deacon so long as they are biblically qualified, consistently serving, and their desire to continue to serve in the capacity of a Deacon is evident and affirmed by the Elder Board.

-Dismissing a Deacon.
 A Deacon can be dismissed from office by the Elder Board at any time he is deemed to be disqualified.

-Deacon Responsibilities.
 Deacon responsibilities consist of the physical areas of the church; these are the needs which they are set apart and in which they consistently serve with godly character.
 Deacons share in the responsibility to identify needs or special assignments that may require the addition of more Deacons, or a realignment of responsibilities among the Deacons already serving.